danmacklin/erlang_cep/README.md

 Windows are configured through a list of tuples.
 Version 0.1 supports the following configuration parameters where the first element in the tuple is the parameter name, the second is a value or atom.

-* {NumberOfMatches, Numeric} 	- The number of matches required to fire the Reduce Function.
+* {numberOfMatches, Numeric} 	- The number of matches required to fire the Reduce Function.
 * {WindowSize, Numeric} 	- The size of the window (number of elements for size based windows, time in seconds for time based windows),
 * {WindowType , size / time} 	- The type of the window size or time.
 * {Consecutive, consecutive / nonConsecutive} - Specifies whether matches need to be made up from consecutive or nonConsecutive data elements.
-For example if this flag is set to consecutive, and NumberOfMatches is set to 3, then the reduce function will fire if the Row Function for three consecutive elements match
+For example if this flag is set to consecutive, and numberOfMatches is set to 3, then the reduce function will fire if the Row Function for three consecutive elements match
 * {matchType, standard / matchRecognise / every}
 * {resetStrategy, restart / noRestart}	- After the Reduce Function runs should the window be reset or carry on.